 A high bounce rate is a sign that visitors to your site are not finding what they were looking for.
 A low bounce rate indicates visitors are finding your site for the right reasons.
 In many cases, organic search (which we’ll discuss later) has a significant effect on bounce rate.
 If your site is attracting visitors for particular keywords or search terms but visitors aren’t finding the relevant content, you can expect them visitors to leave without interacting with your site.

 How can you improve your bounce rate?
 Be sure to optimize your website pages with keywords that are relevant to the content.
 For instance, if the title of one of your pages is “structural engineering consulting” and the page’s content relates to electrical engineering, it is likely that visitor will leave your site immediately.

 Note: If you increase your blog activity, you will likely see an increase in your bounce rate.
 Don’t panic.
 This is normal.
 As you would expect, the increase in traffic is from readers who are only interested in a particular post.

 Channels are the paths or processes that led a visitor to your site.
-Your should monitor four main channels: organic search, direct, referral, and social.
-You can also monitor paid search if your firm is engaged in a pay-per-click (PPC) or Google Adwords campaign.
+You should monitor four main channels: organic search, direct, referral, and social.
+You can also monitor paid search if your firm is engaged in a pay-per-click (PPC) or Google Ads campaign.